kamalbatcha1/landmark-classification-and-tagging-for-Social-Media/README.md

 #  Landmark Classification and Social Media Tagging

 ##  Overview

-This project focuses on building a deep learning-based computer vision system to classify landmark images and enable automatic social media tagging.
-The model predicts landmark categories from images, helping improve metadata generation for photo-sharing platforms where location information is missing.
+This project focuses on building a deep learning-based computer vision system to classify landmark images using PyTorch.
+The objective is to accurately identify landmark categories by developing a custom Convolutional Neural Network (CNN), applying transfer learning, and deploying the trained model as a lightweight web application for image prediction.

-The project demonstrates an end-to-end deep learning pipeline using PyTorch, including CNN development from scratch, transfer learning, and performance optimization.
+The project demonstrates an end-to-end image classification pipeline, including data preprocessing, data augmentation, model training, evaluation, performance optimization, and model deployment.

 ---